Bay Mills Resort & Casino

 Bay Mills Resort & Casino is a casino and hotel located in Brimley, Michigan, on the shore of St. Mary's River, which opened in November 1995.
 It is owned and operated by the Bay Mills Indian Community.
-Bay Mills Resort & Casino is the land-based partner of DraftKings in the state of Michigan.

 History

 Bay Mills Resort & Casino was opened by the Bay Mills Indian Community in November 1995.

 Features

 Bay Mills Resort & Casino features a 17000 sqft gaming floor that includes approximately 600 slots and over a dozen table games, multiple restaurants, and a hotel with 143 rooms.